 British battleship Prince of Wales (Captain John Leach), a member of the King George V class, is commissioned.
-This is done prematurely by normal standards, as numerous tests have not yet been done on her (compartment air tests, ventilation tests and a thorough testing of her bilge, ballast and fuel-oil systems).
-The main guns also have many issues which need to be worked on but are not yet apparent.
+This is done prematurely by normal standards, as numerous tests have not yet been done on her (compartment air tests, ventilation tests and thorough testing of her bilge, ballast and fuel-oil systems).
+The main guns also have many issues that need to be worked on but are not yet apparent.
 The Admiralty is rushing ships into service due to the looming presence of German battleships Tirpitz and Bismarck.

 U-77 (Oberleutnant zur See Heinrich Schonder) is commissioned.

 The Illustrious Blitz continues.
 The Luftwaffe's Fliegerkorps X once again attacks Malta's Grand Harbour.
 It is a fierce attack conducted by 80 aircraft in two separate raids.
 The Luftwaffe scores two misses on Royal Navy aircraft carrier HMS Illustrious and causes it some further damage below the waterline.
 This damage includes damage to the port turbine and flooding of a boiler room.
 The shock of the concussions throws the Illustrious up against the wharf, likely damaging it, too.
 Afterward, the carrier settles down at the stern.
 Extensive damage is done to the port itself, with the Germans using 1000 kg high explosive bombs, twice the heaviest used previously.
 A couple of destroyers, HMS Imperial and Decoy, also sustain inconsequential damage.